-What time will the awards ceremonies begin and do I have to be there?
+What time will the awards ceremonies begin and must I be there?

 If I would like to volunteer how can I do that?

-The race is put on with more than 150 volunteers each year and if you are looking to volunteer to learn about the running community, have runner running in the race and want to spend some time helping or are you have a church, organization, youth group or any other group that would like to help please check out our volunteer form to sign-up today.
+The race is put on by more than 150 volunteers each year, and if you are looking to volunteer to learn about the running community, have a runner running in the race and want to spend some time helping, or are you have a church, organization, youth group or any other group that would like to help please check out our volunteer form to sign-up today.

 I Don’t See My Results…What can I Do?